The Coronavirus Business Interruption Loan Scheme

-4 May 2020: the Coronavirus Business Interruption Loan Scheme (CBILS), introduced on 23 March and revised on 2 April, provides support for businesses to access funding if certain eligibility criteria are met.
+30 September 2020: ICAEW's Corporate Finance Faculty explains the Coronavirus Business Interruption Loan Scheme (CBILS), introduced on 23 March and revised on 2 April, which provides support for businesses to access funding if certain eligibility criteria are met.
+From September new guidance regarding the ‘undertaking in difficulty’ test could mean that more companies will be eligible.

 |OFFICIAL GUIDANCE:||Coronavirus Business Interruption Loan Scheme|